complyue/hadui/README.md

 ![hadui-vscode-int-be](https://user-images.githubusercontent.com/15646573/67583167-ab64e680-f77d-11e9-8574-4d71fd290a25.png)

-## The UIO monad/module from package hadui
+## The UIO monad/module from package Hadui

-Haskell code from hadui UI runs in the `UIO` monad.
+Haskell code from Hadui UI runs in the `UIO` monad.
 It's pretty much the same as `RIO` from the [rio](https://github.com/commercialhaskell/rio) library, with few addons like `print`/`uiLog`, and concrete `env` of type `UserInterfaceOutput`.
 It is essentially `ReaderT UserInterfaceOutput IO`,